 - redness in the vaginal area

 If you experience severe discomfort, discontinue use.
-See your doctor if your symptoms persist even after ending treatment.
+See your healthcare provider if your symptoms persist even after ending treatment.

 You shouldn’t use boric acid suppositories if: